-From Beth on October 28th, 2009 in Kitchen Remodel
+From Dean Dowd on October 28, 2009 in Kitchen Remodel

 At the core of our socio-domestic fabric is cooking, entertaining and conversation, and the new live-in kitchen reflects those ideals.
 The live-in kitchen is a practical solution that incorporates comfort with function and turns an average kitchen into an ideal setting for living and entertaining.